yss517/yss517.github.io/_pages/cv.md

   * Institute of Statistics and Big Data
   * Renmin University of China

-* Septembet 2021 - June 2025: Assistant Professor
+* September 2021 - June 2025: Assistant Professor
   * Institute of Statistics and Big Data
   * Renmin University of China